mavisyupyup1/send-a-joke/README.md

 THEN I am presented with a greeting card with a joke and a picture on it WHEN I view the card
-THEN I get a good laugh and I can save it and send it to my friend
+THEN I get a good laugh and I can save it and send it to my friend WHEN I want to send another card
+THEN I see the last joke saved on the card
 ```

 ## Built with